Son of Kong (1933) - Arcane Visions Review

 Yes indeed, there is a sequel to the incredible timeless classic King Kong from 1933.
 That is, indeed, not a typo.
 The direct sequel was actually released in the same year.
 Before King Kong fought Godzilla, before he was remade in 1976, and remade again in 2005, there was another movie in the franchise.
 This isn’t just a spiritual successor, this is a direct sequel with a continuation of the story.

 If you never knew this film existed or have never seen it, you are definitely not alone.
-I didn’t know about it until only about 10 years ago, and I only was finally able to see it for myself just recently.
+I didn’t know about it until only about 10 years ago, and I was finally able to see it for myself just recently.
 Now that there was a recent announcement of the upcoming remake, a much larger population may finally become aware of its existence.

-I don’t want to oversell it up front.
+I don’t want to oversell it upfront.
 Son of Kong is not even as remotely as timeless or incredible as the original King Kong.
 However, I do think that it is worth a watch, especially if you have never seen it, and if you really consider the challenges the filmmakers faced in making this movie.

 Production Challenges

 The primary challenge was, of course, time.
 Son of Kong was not already in the works when King Kong was released.
 It was only after the film came out that a sequel project was started.
-When King Kong was released and a success, the production company RKO agreed to fund the project with a strict condition: It had to be released within the year so the general public wouldn’t forget the events of the original movie.
+When King Kong was released and a success, the production company, RKO, agreed to fund the project with a strict condition: It had to be released within the year so the general public wouldn’t forget the events of the original movie.

 Since there was no easy way to rewatch films that were out of theaters back then, it was a decision that perhaps made a bit more sense.
 However, that doesn’t change the fact that the filmmakers had less than 10 months to make another movie.
-Even with only that short amount of time, and even though Son of Kong was a box-office failure, it is an impressive example of film-making in the 1930’s.
+Even with only that short amount of time, and even though Son of Kong was a box-office failure, it is an impressive example of film-making in the 1930s.

 Willis O’Brien returned as the head of the animation for the project, though this would be one of his least favorite projects for a variety of reasons.
-He was able to reuse many of the models he had left over from King Kong for the stop motion, however, the point in the film at which you finally see the fruits of his labor is not until past the half-way point.
+He was able to reuse many of the models he had left over from King Kong for the stop motion, however, the point in the film at which you finally see the fruits of his labor is not until past the halfway point.
 Even then, it wasn’t all O’Brien.
 While he had full control over the animation of the original King Kong, the producers became far more involved in the process this time around.
 This displeased O’Brien to the point that he barely showed up to the studio and it was up to the assistant animator to pick up the slack.
 In addition to all of this, tragedy struck O’Brien’s life when his wife fatally shot his two sons and nearly took her own life during the production of Son of Kong.
 This project was a nightmare for him, but it didn’t cause the animation to suffer in any significant or obvious way.

 Plot & Thoughts